csseeker/differ/README.md

 A clean, intuitive Windows application for comparing directories and files, built with WPF and .NET 8.

+## Download

+- Grab the latest `Differ-v*-win-x64.zip` from the [releases page](https://github.com/csseeker/differ/releases).
+- Unzip anywhere you have write access.
+- Double-click `DifferApp.exe` (Windows may prompt with SmartScreen; choose **Run anyway**).
+- Optional: pin the executable to Start or Taskbar for quick access.
+- If a `.msix` package is available, install it for Start menu integration (see `docs/MSIX_PACKAGING.md`).

 ## Features

 - **Directory Comparison**: Compare two directories and identify differences